-As a career prosecutor, Nancy has handled thousands of domestic violence, child abuse and sexual assault cases in her career.
-In addition, she has trained many professionals including prosecutors, law enforcement officers, advocates, medical professionals and forensic interviewers on the issues surrounding these types of crimes.
-She has had the opportunity to be appointed to state committees and task forces in these areas by three Virginia Governors.
-She also contributed to the development of Virginia’s Model Law Enforcement Policy in both the areas of Domestic Violence and Sexual Assault.
+As a career prosecutor for over 20 years, Nancy has handled thousands of domestic violence, child abuse, elder abuse and sexual assault cases.
+In addition, she has trained professionals nationwide including prosecutors, law enforcement officers, advocates, medical professionals and forensic interviewers on the issues surrounding these types of crimes.
+She has had the opportunity to be appointed to state committees and task forces in these areas by four Virginia Governors.
+She also contributed to the development of Virginia’s Model Law Enforcement Policy in the areas of Domestic Violence, Stalking and Sexual Assault.

-Nancy has received the Virginia S. Duvall Distinguished Juvenile and Domestic Court Prosecutor, the YWCA Outstanding Woman of the year in the area of Law and Government, and the Lecturer of Merit Award in recognition of her leadership and commitment to the training of Virginia Prosecutors.
+Nancy has been recognized as the Virginia S. Duvall Distinguished Juvenile and Domestic Court Prosecutor, the YWCA Outstanding Woman of the year in the area of Law and Government, and the Lecturer of Merit Award in honor of her leadership and commitment to the training of Virginia Prosecutors.

-Nancy is married and has two daughters, Mackenzie and Berkeley.
+Nancy is married and has two exceptional daughters, Mackenzie and Berkeley.

 Deputy Commonwealth’s Attorney, Henrico County, VA (2012-2016)